Emerton

 The level of residential development activity in Emerton is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Emerton has seen approximately 6 new homes approved annually.
+AreaSearch analysis of ABS building approval numbers indicates Emerton has seen approximately 6 new homes approved annually.
 Over the past five financial years, from FY-21 to FY-25, around 32 homes were approved, with an additional 2 approved so far in FY-26.
-On average, about 0.3 new residents have arrived per new home over these years.
+On average, 0.3 new residents have arrived per new home over these five years, suggesting that new construction is keeping pace with demand and offering buyers more options while enabling population growth.

-This suggests that new construction is meeting or exceeding demand, providing more housing options and potentially driving population growth beyond current projections.
 The average expected construction cost value of new dwellings is $206,000, which is below regional levels, indicating more affordable housing choices for buyers.
-In FY-26, there have been $4.1 million in commercial approvals, reflecting Emerton's primarily residential nature.
-Compared to Greater Sydney, Emerton demonstrates similar construction activity per person, maintaining market balance with the broader area.
+This financial year has seen $4.1 million in commercial approvals, reflecting the area's primarily residential nature.
+Comparatively, Emerton shows similar construction activity per person to Greater Sydney, maintaining market balance with the broader area.
+However, recent construction activity has eased and is below the national average, which could reflect the area's maturity or potential planning constraints.

-However, construction activity has recently eased and is below national averages, suggesting possible planning constraints or a mature area.
-Recent building activity consists solely of standalone homes, preserving Emerton's traditional suburban character focused on family homes appealing to those seeking space.
-Interestingly, developers are constructing more traditional houses than the current mix suggests (78.0% at Census), indicating strong demand for family homes despite density pressures.
-Emerton has a population density of around 666 people per approval, indicating a mature and established area.
+Recent building activity consists solely of standalone homes, preserving Emerton's traditional suburban character and focus on family homes.
+With around 666 people per approval, Emerton demonstrates a mature, established area.
 According to AreaSearch's latest quarterly estimate, Emerton is projected to add 71 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, creating favorable conditions for buyers and potentially supporting growth beyond current population projections.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development